 Preparing now to post-quantum

-" The quantum threat is no phantom menace, and we need to start preparing for it now. "says Samir Battin, CISO at Signaturit Group, the European leader in digital identity and electronic signature solutions.
-In the age-old race between the policeman and the thief, the response is already being organised in the world of cryptography.
+“ The quantum threat is no phantom menace, and we need to start preparing for it now. "says Samir Battin, CISO at Signaturit Group, the European leader in digital identity and electronic signature solutions.
+In the never-ending race between the police and the thief, the response is already being organised in the world of cryptography.

 Faced with this threat, the scientific community and standards bodies are working actively to develop cryptographic solutions that are resistant to quantum attacks.